-By 2025, the National Park Service will reduce the size of the Kaibab Plateau (formerly the House Rock) bison herd through live capture and transfer to Tribes, and lethal culling with Skilled Volunteers.
+By 2025, the National Park Service will reduce the size of the overpopulated Kaibab Plateau (formerly House Rock) bison herd through live capture and transfer to American Indian Tribes and lethal removal with Skilled Volunteers.
 Grand Canyon National Park is reducing the size to under 200 in order to protect park resources—including vegetation, water, and sacred archeologic sites—from the impacts of the bison.
 Learn more about the effects of bison overpopulation on the impacts and monitoring website.